mnaser11218/FullStackCRUDApp/README.md

-This is a basic full stack RESTFUL application using JAVA, Spring Boot, h2 database and JavaScript.
-Users are able to save, read, update and delete persons from the frontend to the h2 database.
+This is a simple full-stack RESTful application built with Java, Spring Boot, H2 database, and JavaScript.
+It allows users to create, read, update, and delete person records via the frontend.
+The frontend makes RESTful API requests to the Spring Boot backend, which uses JPA to manage data interactions with the H2 database..